UK Youth Parliament: Governance

-Steering Group
+Programme Committee

-Decisions regarding the development and progression of the organisation is undertaken by the Steering Group, made up of one MYP elected from each region and nation (known as "SGs"), for a 12-month term from 1 February to 31 January the following year.
+Decisions regarding the development and progression of the organisation is undertaken by the Programme Committee, made up of one MYP elected from each region and nation (known as "PCs"), for a 24-month term from 1 April to 31 March.
 Their main focus is "key decisions relating to the membership and the programme of work, within the given strategic boundaries".

-They meet a minimum of four times a year to represent their regions nationally, coordinate campaign efforts and organise events such as the Annual Conference.
-Reports are taken back to MYPs at their regional conventions & other meetings.
+They aim to meet bi-monthly, with additional meetings when required in the lead up to busy events, such as the House of Commons sitting and the Annual Conference.

 The name of the group was changed from Procedures Group to Steering Group in November 2019 in order to reflect the groups varied responsibilities better.
+It was later changed in 2025 to Programme Committee to reflect organisational changes made under NYA guardianship.

-The Current Steering Group Members are as follows:
+The Current Programme Committee Members (2024-26) are as follows: